 The denseness of the vegetation makes for excellent animal habitat.

-Here is a reminder to be extra cautious in the water due to underwater obstructions as well as a that there are great white sharks in the water offshore here!
+Here is a reminder to be extra cautious in the water due to underwater obstructions and great white sharks in the water offshore here!

 If you look closely, you will see that word Trestles is spelled out on the concrete pillars.